12-9 HIPAA: Protecting Electronic Protected Health Information Policy

 POLICY

-1.0 All Workforce Members within CMU’s HIPAA Hybrid Entity are responsible for maintaining the privacy and security of all Electronic Protected Health Information (ePHI) at all times and in all locations.
-To help maintain a high level of security for protecting ePHI, HIPAA Workforce Members shall adhere to the strategy the Office of Information Technology (OIT) has identified below.
-In addition, also see Safeguards policy #12-13 for protecting IIHI in other media (oral, paper).
+- All Workforce Members within CMU’s HIPAA Hybrid Entity are responsible for maintaining the privacy and security of all Electronic Protected Health Information (ePHI).
+To help maintain a high level of security for protecting ePHI, HIPAA Workforce Members shall adhere to established policies, procedures, and guidelines of the Office of Information Technology (OIT) and Healthcare Information Technology (HcIT).

-c.
-Whenever possible, ePHI shall remain in its primary host system.
-(Refer to the HIPAA unit’s training protocol and procedures for maintaining communication within the Electronic Medical Record (EMR) systems).
+- Whenever possible, ePHI shall remain in its primary host system.
+(Refer to the HIPAA unit’s training protocol and procedures for maintaining communication within the Electronic Medical Record (EMR) systems.

-i.
-The procedures and guidelines noted below will inherit or strengthen the requirements found in CMU’s Secure Configurations – Workstations Policy #3-49, including, but not limited to those for malware defense and encryption.
+- The procedures and guidelines noted above will inherit or strengthen the requirements found in existing CMU policies set forth to protect CMU’s systems and devices, notably: